trevorbicewebdesign/Mothership/README.md

 - **Created By**: The ID of the user who created the invoice.
 - **Checked Out Time**: The timestamp when the invoice record was last checked out.
 - **Checked Out**: The ID of the user who last checked out the invoice record.

+### Invoice Lifecycle Status Levels
+- **Draft**: The invoice is being created and is not yet finalized.
+- **Opened**: The invoice has been finalized and sent to the client and is awaiting payment.
+- **Cancelled**: The invoice has been cancelled and is no longer valid.
+- **Closed**: The invoice has been paid and is considered complete.

 ## Invoice Items
 The **Invoice Items** object represents the individual items listed on an invoice.
 Each invoice item has the following attributes: